VersualRL: Closed-Loop Verbal Reinforcement Learning with Visual Execution Feedback for Task-Level Robot Planning: VersualRL Framework for Task-Level Robotic Planning

 In addition to the textual critique, the critic outputs two scalars: an alarm score $s \in [0,1]$ indicating issue severity, and a confidence $c \in [0,1]$ indicating certainty.
 The alarm score is supervised using an ordinal severity rubric.
 In \textit{Initial} mode we annotate $s{=}0.0$ for clean setup, $s \in [0.1,0.3]$ for minor imperfections, $s \in (0.3,0.5)$ for borderline cases, $s \in [0.5,0.7]$ for actionable problems, and $s>0.7$ for severe safety-critical issues.
 For \textit{Intermediate/Final} (Human Alarm) annotations we use the same severity semantics but a slightly more tolerant rubric to account for inevitable manipulation noise, while preserving $s \ge 0.5$ as actionable problems and $s>0.7$ as severe failures.

+After each episode, a human evaluator verifies the physical task outcome and computes the human-verified episode score $R$ according to the fixed scoring rules in Table~\ref{tab:placeholder}.
+The score is based on predefined task conditions and is not predicted by the critic.

-The VRL framework operates in an episodic closed loop.
+VersualRL operates in an episodic closed loop.
 At each episode, the current BT is executed on the robot and the critic analyzes observations and traces to produce feedback.
 If $s \ge 0.5$ or $c < 0.3$, a human operator is notified.
-The actor then updates the BT using the final critic feedback and the real score.
+The actor then updates the BT using the final critic feedback and the human-verified episode score $R$.
 The overall procedure is summarized in Algorithm~1.

+Here, $F$ denotes the final critic report, $R$ is the human-verified episode score computed according to Table~\ref{tab:placeholder}, and $H$ stores prior reports and scores.